elastisys/compliantkubernetes/docs/user-guide/logs.md

 - [Annex 12](https://www.isms.online/iso-27001/annex-a-12-operations-security/), article A.12.4.1 "Event Logging" and A.12.4.3 "Administrator and Operator Logs".
 - [Annex 16](https://www.isms.online/iso-27001/annex-a-16-information-security-incident-management/) which deals with incident management.

 In Compliant Kubernetes, OpenSearch is separate from the production workload, hence it complies with A.12.4.2 "Protection of Log Information".
-The cloud provider should ensure that the clock of Kubernetes nodes is synchronized, hence complying with A.12.4.4 "Clock Synchronisation".
+The Infrastructure Provider should ensure that the clock of Kubernetes nodes is synchronized, hence complying with A.12.4.4 "Clock Synchronisation".

 ## OpenSearch